-On the regulatory front, in September 2020, the FCA published their findings from their "General Insurance Pricing Practices Market Study" which included their proposed package of remedies to be implemented during 2021.
-The FCA requested feedback to the proposals in early 2021 with a view to publishing a policy statement containing new rules later in the year.
-Calpe is working with its MGAs and co-insurers to ensure that it will be in a position to comply with the new rules.
+On the regulatory front, in September 2020, the FCA published their findings from their General Insurance Pricing Practices ("GIPP") Market Study which included a proposed package of remedies to be implemented during 2021 and early 2022.
+After the consultation period, the new rules came into force in October 2021 with the implementation on pricing effective 1 January 2022.